vokhlachev/instagram-react/README.md

 <br />
  </p>

-This is small project abiut building Instagram prototype, using:
+This is small project about building Instagram prototype, using:

 * NODE JS